RennyC4/TAoV/readme.txt

 finally turning it into a deathmatch arena (Arena2.bsp).

 Bl1tz for mapping / sound effects / awesome music work, he created all of dungeon.bsp along with most the original music you hear in this game.
-He hates lighting his maps, but I suppose the glass is always half full in others minds.
+Hates lighting his maps.

 Authors of rubicon2 (czg/metlslime) for their sparks model and code, I used it for effects when attacks are blocked.

 RPG for helping with graphic decisions / mapping / helping the mod along and being on the TAoV team originally.
 He created the first 2 areas of the game.
-He disappeared.
+Went MIA.

 speeds - Mapping, general support, bug reporting and more

-Evilbastard & Mindcrime, they made the Nehahra models that are used within the mod such as the damned Baron!
+Evilbastard & Mindcrime, they made the Nehahra models that are used within the mod such as the Baron

-Special thanks to Gokuma for helping with the sound from guardian heroes for the spell charging up; it fits nicely, and thanks Treasure for making the spell charging sfx.
-This is a person I communicated with over ICQ, he was awesome.
-I wish him well, if he's AMOGUS.
+Gokuma - Testing and sound (now replaced) SFX

-LORDHavoc for helping with me code-wise with searchradius(); which replaces findradius();
+LordHavoc for helping with me code-wise with searchradius(); which replaces the vanilla Quake findradius(); function

 FrikaC for the frame skipping code to keep things in sync, blacksmiths skin, camera fix and more.
 Sensei.